MinervaRose/MinervaRose.github.io/docs/_posts/2022-11-10-Joseph-Bologne-amigurumi-pattern.markdown

 • Reproduction by filming is prohibited, except stated above.

-• Translate this pattern to repost it is prohibited.
+• Translating this pattern to repost it is prohibited.
 Translations by the designer will come in time.

 • You may not claim any part of this design as your own.